Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.92).
+- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.93).

-- Twins pitchers combine to allow 149 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- In his most recent appearance on Saturday against the Pittsburgh Pirates, the righty threw six scoreless innings while surrendering six hits.
+- In his most recent appearance on Saturday against the Pittsburgh Pirates, the righty threw 6 2/3 innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.